fleetdm/fleet/handbook/digital-experience/README.md

   1. LinkedIn profile url of all outside participants.
 Connect with any of the attendees that the CEO is not already connected to on LinkedIn, this should always be a blank connect request meaning "Send without note".
   2. A screen-shot of LinkedIn profile pic
-  3. Company name (in doc title and file name)
+  3. Company name (in doc title, file name and Google calendar event title)
   4. Correct date (20XX-XX-XX in doc title and file name)
   5. Context that helps the CEO to understand the purpose of the meeting at a glance from:
     - CEO's email